Parafree graphs of groups with cyclic edge groups: Proofs of the main results

 \begin{proof}[Proof of Corollary \ref{fundamentalparafreeintr}]

-First assume that $W$ is parafree.
-We want to show that the four condition of the corollary hold.
-The conditions (3) and (4) hold because $W$ is parafree.
-Let us show the conditions (1) and (2).
-We will argue by induction on the number of edges $|E(\Gamma)|$.
+First, we assume that $W$ is parafree.
+We want to show that the four conditions of the corollary hold.
+The conditions (3) and (4) are a consequence of $W$ being parafree.
+Now we show the conditions (1) and (2) arguing by induction on the number of edges $|E(\Gamma)|$.
 If $|E(\Gamma)|=0$, the claim is obvious.

+Recall that every spanning tree of a simplicial graph $\Ga$ has $|V(\Ga)|-1$ edges, and hence $H_1(\Ga; \Q)$ has rank $1-\chi(\Ga).$ This explains the contribution of the underlying graph to the abelian rank in equation (2) of Corollary \ref{fundamentalparafreeintr}.

 Now we assume that we have proved that (1) and (2) hold if $|E(\Gamma)|\le n $ and we consider the case $|E(\Gamma)|=n+1$.
 Let $e\in E(\Gamma)$.

 If $\Gamma \setminus \{e\}=\Delta_1\cup \Delta_2$ is disconnected then, by Proposition \ref{subgraph},